 Now, this post is not typical for Angel Powwow.
 Instead of focusing on startup investing, I’m going to take a moment to discuss the decline of the stock market and the potential for incredible growth.

-Usually, I wouldn’t take the time to write a post like this, but the recent market uncertainty has left an opening that simply can’t be ignored.
+Usually, I wouldn’t take the time to write a post titled “Markets Are Falling,” but the recent market uncertainty has left an opening that simply can’t be ignored.

 If this is not your thing, that’s fine.
 Just skip this post, hit the forums, and stick with angel investing.
 I just want to let members know that, if you’re considering investing in the stock market, there’s no time like the present to do so.